More Than Your Regular S’more

-Summer evenings around the firepit or campfire beg for s’mores.
+Summer evenings around the fire pit or campfire just beg for s’mores.
 The warm, gooey treat was first noted in a 1927 Girl Scout guidebook, and it’s been a favorite ever since.

-A traditional s’more starts with a large marshmallow toasted to golden and crispy over a fire.
+A traditional s’more starts with a large marshmallow toasted to golden perfection over a fire.
 Then it’s sandwiched between two graham crackers and a slab of chocolate.
 If you want to up your s’mores game this summer, try these variations.

 Next Level S’mores